-(5) Rules.
+(3) Rules.
 To promulgate rules and regulations governing procedure before it.

-(Ord. of 9-7-1999, § 1(4-7); Ord.
-No. 08-01, § 1, 2-18-2008)

 Sec.
-6-8.
+6-9.
 Possession of unsealed containers.

 It shall be unlawful for any person to possess any distilled spirit in an unsealed container on premises licensed for the sale of alcoholic beverages by the package, and it shall be unlawful for any licensee to permit possession of a distilled spirit in an unsealed container on the premises licensed for the sale of alcoholic beverages by the package.